-Part-time employees shall be entitled to a prorated share of all statutory holidays, as illustrated below:
+Part-time Employees working less than four (4) days per week (less than 0.8 FTE) shall be entitled to a prorated share of all statutory holidays.
+As an example, this is illustrated as:

-- An employee works 0.8 FTE, and 7.5 scheduled hours each day from Tuesday to Friday. - If a statutory holiday falls on a Monday, when that employee is not scheduled to work, they will receive 0.8 of a day off with pay on one of their regularly scheduled days within the pay period.
-The employee can take 0.2 of a day vacation or Compensating Time Off (CTO) to have the full 7.5 hour day off. - If a statutory holiday falls on a Friday, when that employee is scheduled to work, they will receive 0.8 of the stat day off with pay.
-As in the above example, the employee can take 0.2 of a day vacation or CTO to be paid for the full 7.5 hours. - Employees may work additional hours within the pay period so that they may have the full day off without using their vacation or CTO bank.
+An Employee works 0.6 FTE, and 7.5 scheduled hours each day from Wednesday to Friday.

+- If a statutory holiday falls on a Monday, when that Employee is not scheduled to work, they will receive 0.6 of a day off with pay on one of their regularly scheduled days within the pay period.
+The Employee can take 0.4 of a day vacation or Compensating Time Off (CTO) to have the full 7.5 hour day off. - If a statutory holiday falls on a Friday, when that Employee is scheduled to work, they will receive 0.6 of the stat day off with pay.
+As in the above example, the Employee can take 0.4 of a day vacation or CTO to be paid for the full 7.5 hours. - Employees may work additional hours within the pay period so that they may have the full day off without using their vacation or CTO bank.